A00163/NLP_assignments/spell_checker/README.md

    - For each word not found in the vocabulary, calculates the Damerau-Levenshtein distance to suggest the closest match.
 4. **Handles Hyphenated Words**:
    - Splits words containing hyphens and processes each part separately.

-If you have any questions or encounter issues, feel free to ask for help. 😊